Posing is a crucial component in the outcome of your photo. A bad pose can make anyone look weird, even supermodels.

 By shifting the weight to the back, there will be a slimming effect.

-In order to do this, just think about shifting your body’s weight to the straightened back leg with the front knee being bent.
+To do this, think about shifting your body’s weight to the straightened back leg with the front knee being bent.

-Going back to tip #3, it’s all about creating those angles.
-If the subject just stood straight in front of the camera there would be no character, no dimension, no curves, and it might even make the subject appear bigger than they really are.
+Returning to tip #3, it’s all about creating those angles.
+If the subject just stood straight in front of the camera, there would be no character, no dimension, no curves, and it might even make the subject appear more significant than they really are.

 8. Define Jawline